 Just months after its interim chancellor resigned in the face of criticism for his night out drinking with students on 5th Street, ECU was back in the headlines for allegations of misconduct by two members of its Board of Trustees.
 The saga started when a student who was interested in running for ECU student government president was approached by an ECU trustee to discuss her potential campaign.

 Concerned and a bit confused, the student sought advice from a family friend who was a former ECU trustee.
 That former trustee conferred with the current board chair, who apparently was no great friend of the trustee who had contacted the student.
 After getting feedback from the former trustee, the student agreed to meet with the trustee who had reached out to her.
+Unbeknownst to that trustee, the student made plans to record their discussion.

 Two trustees attended that meeting, in which they apparently offered to donate to the student’s campaign and help her win the election in exchange for her future support as a voting member of the board.